Start Roller Skating for Beginners in 9 Easy Steps

 Practice Standing on One Foot with Skates

-Balance is the key to being good at roller skating.
-Practice standing on a single foot with your roller skates on.
+Superior balance is the key difference between beginner skaters and experienced skaters group.
+More experienced skaters are fabulous at balance.
+To start, lets practice standing on a single foot with your quad skates on.
 Again, do this on carpet or grass so you don’t roll.

 7. Gliding – Forward Skating like a Pro!